The Sustainable Safari at Jabulani ~ World Water Day

 Lodge Life

-Our Jabulani lodge, staff house and other accommodation on the reserve makes use of water from the river.
-This water is pumped from the all-year-round Klaserie River and goes through a process of purification.
+Our Jabulani lodge, staff house and other reserve accommodation use water from the river.
+This water is pumped from the all-year-round Klaserie River and goes through a purification process.
 The Klaserie River is a natural source for the Jabulani treatment plant and connects via pipelines into holding tanks.
 It is a very standardised system to ensure general compliance with water regulations.
 Water from the river is also tested with regular intervals in order to detect any contamination.

 Purification begins from this central location.
 First the water is pumped from the river into a flock tank.
 The first step is screening where large debris such as sticks and sand are removed from the water.
-Surface water presents a greater risk of having been polluted because of the bigger area of contamination and therefore the river is an amazing source as it flows and is a ‘deep’ source of water.
+Surface water presents a greater risk of being polluted because of the bigger area of contamination and therefore the river is a fantastic source as it flows and is a ‘deep’ source of water.

-Filtration of water through a sand filtration follows, which helps to separate and suspends solids to the bottom.
-Chlorine is used to control the growth of bacteria in pipes and tanks which are cleaned in regular intervals.
-This is all the part of the pre-treatment process.
+Water is filtered through sand filtration, which helps to separate and suspend solids to the bottom.
+Chlorine is used to control the growth of bacteria in pipes and tanks, which are cleaned at regular intervals.
+This is all part of the pre-treatment process.

-The purification process consists of flocculation, which mixes the water with large paddles in order for particles to be brought together into larger clumps or floculant that slowly settle to the bottom of the tank.
-Disinfection follows and an ultraviolet (UV) ray penetrates harmful pathogens and destroys illness-causing microorganisms.
-It is a very simple, effective and environmentally safe system.
+The purification process consists of flocculation, which mixes the water with large paddles to bring particles together into larger clumps or flocculant that slowly settle to the bottom of the tank.
+Disinfection follows, and ultraviolet (UV) rays penetrate harmful pathogens and destroy illness-causing microorganisms.
+It is a very simple, effective, and environmentally safe system.

 The Aquaponics Vegetable & Herb Garden

-Water used is recirculated in a closed system, reducing the amount of water used!
+Water is recirculated in a closed system, reducing the water used!

 Read more about our sustainability at Jabulani in our blogs: